BioPhoton/ngRe/README.md

 ## Local State Management

 This extension is maybe the most interesting one.
-While we can

 A tiny logic that combines:
 - values over input bindings
 - The component class internal state
 - state rendered to view
 - state from services.

 A way to connect events from the view and component as observable.